-Note: Do not hang anything (bike rack, etc.) from the spoiler/glass.
-Doing so could cause serious damage to the liftgate and its components.
+- Do not hang anything (bike rack, etc.) from the spoiler/glass or liftgate.
+Doing so could cause serious damage to the liftgate and its components. - Do not leave the liftgate open while driving.

-- Do not open the liftgate in a garage or other enclosed area with a low ceiling.
-If the liftgate is opened, the liftgate could be damaged against a low ceiling. - Do not leave the liftgate open while driving.
 Doing so could cause serious damage to the liftgate and its components as well as allowing carbon monoxide to enter the vehicle.

-Make sure that the liftgate door is closed to prevent exhaust fumes from being drawn into the vehicle.
+WARNING: Make sure that the liftgate is closed to prevent exhaust fumes from being drawn into the vehicle.
 This will also prevent passengers and cargo from falling out.
-If you must drive with the liftgate door open, keep the vents open so outside air comes into the vehicle.
+If you must drive with the liftgate door open, keep the vehicle well ventilated so outside air comes into the vehicle.